samuraisam/pynamo/README.rst

   * **Compound Keys** - keys that are composed of multiple keys.
   * **Synthesized Types** - attributes can be container types like `list` or `dict`
+  * **Automated, Sortable Unique ID Generation** - Pynamo provides the `LexicalUUIDField` which may be used to generate hash and range keys.
   * **Validated Attributes** - attributes are validated against the type chosen when writing persisted classes
   * **No Overhead** The objects are backed by the same dictionaries that Boto